How local governments create better business environments for SMEs

 - Facilitating and partnering: addressing the development challenges of many local communities is often beyond the scope of a single council.
 Many development challenges today are complex and require more than one actor.
 Increasing, local councils realise that they must work with other public and private partners to facilitate economic growth and provide the services and products the community needs.
 For example, in Tasmania, the role of local government has been described as facilitating economic development ‘by working with the business community to attract and retain investment and support sustainable economic growth’.

+At this point, I hope you can see how local government can create better business environments.
 In my next post, I examine the ways to assess the local business environment.
 There are many tools that can be used to do this.
 These need to be tailored to address the practical concerns of private investors, while responding to the local government context.